MicrosoftDocs/architecture-center/docs/guide/technology-choices/messaging-content.md

 An event is a type of message that a producer raises to announce facts.

-The producer (known as the _publisher_ in this context) has no expectations that the events will result in any action.
+The producer (known as the _publisher_ in this context) has no expectations that the events result in any action.

 Interested consumer(s) can subscribe, listen for events, and take actions depending on their consumption scenario.
 Events can have multiple subscribers or no subscribers at all.
 Two different subscribers can react to an event with different actions and not be aware of one another.

 The producer and consumer are loosely coupled and managed independently.
-The consumer isn't expected to acknowledge the event back to the producer.
-A consumer that's no longer interested in the events can unsubscribe.
-The consumer is removed from the pipeline without affecting the producer or the overall functionality of the system.
+The producer doesn't expect the consumer to acknowledge the event back to the producer.
+A consumer that's no longer interested in the events can unsubscribe, which removes the consumer from the pipeline without affecting the producer or the overall functionality of the system.

 There are two categories of events:

 - The producer raises events to announce discrete facts.
 A common use case is event notification.
 For example, Azure Resource Manager raises events when it creates, modifies, or deletes resources.
 A subscriber of those events could be a Logic App that sends alert emails.

 - The producer raises related events in a sequence, or a stream of events, over a period of time.
 Typically, a stream is consumed for statistical evaluation.
-The evaluation can be done within a temporal window or as events arrive.
+The evaluation can happen within a temporal window or as events arrive.
 Telemetry is a common use case (for example, health and load monitoring of a system).
 Another case is event streaming from IoT devices.

 A common pattern for implementing event messaging is the [Publisher-Subscriber](../../patterns/publisher-subscriber.yml) pattern.